esp/esp.github.io/index.md

 {% capture info_1 %}
 The core ESP pattern was created before Redux or Flux were widely popular, as it turns out it's a very similar pattern.
 ESP could be thought of as an implementation of the uni directional message flow pattern.
-It's core use case was to build complex real time SPAs with multiple independent views.
+It's core use case was to build complex real time reactive SPAs with multiple independent views.
 Overtime it's evolved but the core use case has not changed.
-This use case has steered the additional ESP libraries which provide many features for large composite application development.
+This use case has steered the additional ESP libraries, they provide many features for large composite application development.
 {% endcapture %}
 {% include callout-info.html title="How Does ESP Relate to Redux or Flux Architectures?" content=info_1 %}